SathyaBhat/sathyabh.at/content/weekly-notes-06-2024/index.md

 ### What's been happening

-* I got back to Sydney from a Seattle visit, and on the same evening, we went for our fourth concert of the year.
+* I'm back in Sydney from my [Seattle visit](/weekly-notes-05-2024/), and on the same evening, we went for our fourth concert of the year.
 Ludovico Einaudi was performing, and Jo was excited about this.
 The performance was a fabulous two-hour set.
 You know the performance is stellar when the audience gives the performers multiple standing ovations.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "einaudi-1.jpg" "Ludovico Einaudi Concert at the Sydney Opera House" "Weekly Notes" >}}